jeremycherfas/user/pages/03.blog/how-great-canadian-wheat-ruined-industrial-bread/item.md

 Instead, through Allied and ABF, he gave us bread made from weaker, cheaper flour at lower cost.
 And we ate it up.

-Syndicated from <a class="u-syndication-of" href="https://www.eatthispodcast.com/how-great-canadian-wheat-ruined-industrial-bread/" >Eat This Podcast</a >.
+Syndicated from <a class="u-url u-uid" href="https://www.eatthispodcast.com/how-great-canadian-wheat-ruined-industrial-bread/" >Eat This Podcast</a >.

 [^1]: Now amalgamated with the Research Association of British Flour Millers to form the Flour Milling and Baking Research Association, which is effectively invisible on the internet.